Rohit10jr/google_adk_hsn_agent/readme.md

 - This will launch the web UI for interacting with your agent.
 - By default, the agent is configured in `hsn_agent/agent.py`.

-## Modularity & Customization
+## 🛠️ Modularity & Customization
 - **Agent Logic**: Edit `agent.py` to customize the agent’s behavior, tool usage, and overall validation flow.
 - **Guardrails**: Modify `callback.py` to update tool guardrails, block rules, or response formatting.
 - **Data Handling**: Adjust `data_loader.py` to change how HSN/SAC data is loaded or preprocessed.
 - **Tools**: Define or extend tool functionality in `tools.py` — such as HSN code validation or future utilities.
 - **Session State**: Currently uses in-memory state via `ToolContext`; replace with persistent storage for production use.

-## Troubleshooting
+## 🐞 Troubleshooting
 - If you see errors about missing `HSN_SAC.xlsx`, ensure the file exists in `data/` and has the correct columns.
 - For dependency issues, check `requirements.txt` and reinstall as needed.
 - For ADK-specific issues, refer to the [Google ADK documentation](https://github.com/google/adk-python).

-## License
+## 📄 License
 This project is for demonstration and internal use.
-See the google ADK repository for license details.
+See the repository or ADK for license details.

 ---